Burhan7777/Scribble/Features.md

 52) Replace add to notebook from checkbox and bulletpoints: DONE
 53) Forgot password option(Main):
 54) Hide textformatting bar when title textfield is in focus(Main):
+55) Add a discard note button in add notes , checkboxes and bullet-points(Main):
+56) Trashbin main screen should display checkboxes and bullet-points(Main):